launchdarkly/js-client-sdk/packages/ldclient-electron/README.md

 This SDK can be used in either the main process or a renderer process, or both.
 Its API closely resembles the LaunchDarkly [browser SDK](../ldclient-js/README.md).

+## Why use this instead of the Node SDK?

+Since Electron is based on Node.js, it is possible to run the LaunchDarkly Node SDK in it.
+This is strongly discouraged, as the Node SDK is meant for server-side use, not for applications that are distributed to users.
+There are two main reasons why this distinction matters:

+1. Since the server-side SDKs have to be able to quickly evaluate any flag for any user, they download the entire definition of every one of your feature flags from LaunchDarkly-- rules, user targeting lists, etc. This can be quite a large amount of data.
+The client-side and mobile SDKs, which normally evaluate flags for just one user at a time, use a much more efficient protocol where they request only the active variation for each flag for that specific user.

+2. The ability to download all the flags is provided by the SDK key credential that the server-side SDKs use.
+If you embed this SDK key in an application, any user who looks inside the application can then access all of your feature flag definitions-- which may include sensitive data such as other users' email addresses.
+The client-side and mobile SDKs use different credentials that do not allow this.

+Besides the above, the Electron SDK also includes features that are specific to Electron, such as the ability to access main-process flags from the front end as described below.

 ## Installation

 Install the `ldclient-electron` package in your project with `npm`: